konduruvijaykumar/solid-principles-examples/README.md

 # solid-principles-examples
-This repository consists of SOLID principles example's tried in java
+This repository consists of SOLID principles examples tried in java